A beautiful but windy mini trip to the Natural Park Cabo de Gata-Nijar

 I was so lucky to find a smallish stone with some small green crystals.
 I get the impression it could be this new mineral which was discovered in 1968, but I am not sure.
 The mineral I speak of is called Rodalquilarite and you will also be able to find it in Coquimbo in Chile and in Tombstone, Arizona.

 Along the route, we climbed up to an abandoned mine including some ruins.
-Took some photos and climbed back as the area is a little dangerous.
+We took some photos and climbed back as the area is a little dangerous.
 You have to be careful to not fall into big holes.
 I picked up some stones here and there and one of them could be that special mineral, at least it has the color of emeralds.

 We continued driving and saw many mines in these mountains but most of them were too far away from the road to go exploring.
 There was a part of the road where the mountain had been dynamited and you could clearly see different color bands in the wall.

 In the village Rodalquilar, an area is isolated and fenced where you can see the houses of the people who worked in the mines used to live.
-It is being kept as a reference of the past history of the town.
+It is being kept as a reference to the past history of the town.

 We came home, tired of the many climbs we made and were completely windblown.
 I had a salty face.
 After a nice fish dinner in the restaurant next door, we went to sleep.